raspberrypioneer/VicBoulderDash/README.md

 ## Emulation
 [Vic Boulder Dash](./d64/Vic20%20Boulder%20Dash.d64) is available in the d64 folder.

-It has been tested using the VICE emulator and on a real Vic20 (PAL version) with a 32K RAM expansion and joystick attached.
+It has been tested using the VICE emulator (PAL and NTSC) and on a real Vic20 (PAL) with a 32K RAM expansion and joystick attached.

 > VICE xvic.exe v3.3 settings
 ```
-machine > model settings > VIC model > PAL
 machine > model settings > RAM blocks > all ticked for max RAM
 settings > machine > autostart settings > tick "Load to Basic start" for load"*",8 instead of 8,1
 ```